Donaldson Class

 Forest School

 We are so lucky to have such extensive grounds at Holy Trinity and the children love their time at Forest School!
-Forest School lessons are on Wednesday afternoons.
-Please can the children come to school dressed in clothes they don't mind getting muddy on that day.
+Please can the children come to school dressed in clothes they don't mind getting muddy on Forest school days.
 We also ask that appropriate footwear should be worn on this day, wellies can come in a bag and be changed into on the day.

 At Holy Trinity School, we believe it is important that the learning objectives are taken into the children's play as much as possible, so that they are fully engaged in their learning.